jtnystrom/Discount/README.md

 To run locally, download the Spark distribution (3.0 or later) (http://spark.apache.org).

 Scripts to run Discount are provided for macOS and Linux.
-To run locally, copy `spark-submit.sh.template` to a new file called `spark-submit.sh` and edit the necessary variables in the file (at a minimum, set the path to your unpacked Spark distribution).
+To run locally, edit the file `discount.sh` and set the path to your unpacked Spark distribution).
 This will be the script used to run Discount.
-It is also very helpful to point `LOCAL_DIR` to a fast drive, such as an SSD.
+Other critical settings can also be changed in this file.
+It is very helpful to point `LOCAL_DIR` to a fast drive, such as an SSD.

-To run on AWS EMR, you may use `submit-aws.sh.template`.
+To run on AWS EMR, you may use `discount-aws.sh`.
 In that case, change the example commands below to use that script instead, and insert your EMR cluster name as an additional first parameter when invoking.
-To run on Google Cloud Dataproc, please use `submit-gcloud.sh.template` instead.
+To run on Google Cloud Dataproc, please use `discount-gcloud.sh` instead.

 ### K-mer counting

 The following command produces a statistical summary of a dataset.

 `
-./spark-submit.sh -k 55 /path/to/data.fastq stats
+./discount.sh -k 55 /path/to/data.fastq stats
 `

 All example commands shown here accept multiple input files.
 The FASTQ and FASTA formats are supported, and must be uncompressed.

-To submit an equivalent job to AWS EMR, after creating a cluster with id j-ABCDEF1234 and uploading the necessary files (the GCloud script `submit-gcloud.sh` works in the same way):
+To submit an equivalent job to AWS EMR, after creating a cluster with id j-ABCDEF1234 and uploading the necessary files (the GCloud script `discount-gcloud.sh` works in the same way):

 `
-./submit-aws.sh j-ABCDEF1234 -k 55 s3://my-data/path/to/data.fastq stats
+./discount-aws.sh j-ABCDEF1234 -k 55 s3://my-data/path/to/data.fastq stats
 `

 As of version 2.3, minimizer sets for k >=19, m=10,11 are bundled with Discount and do not need to be specified